An isoperimetric inequality for twisted eigenvalues with one orthogonality constraint: Introduction

-the function that is non-zero in the union of two \emph{disjoint} domains (i.e., open connected sets) $\Omega^+\cup \Omega^-$.
-These functions will play a significant role throughout the paper, which is why we reserve the notation $\chi_\alpha$ to denote mostly of them.
+a function defined on two \emph{disjoint} regions (i.e., open bounded sets) $\Omega^+\cup \Omega^-$, which is $\alpha\in(0,1]$ in $\Omega^+$, 1 in $\Omega^-$ and extended by $1$ outside $\Omega^+\cup \Omega^-$.
+These functions will play a significant role throughout the paper and we use the notation $\chi_\alpha$ to denote them.
 These bang-bang functions are also of particular importance in Control Theory (see, for instance, \cite[Chapters 7, 8, and 9]{h} and the references therein).

 As for the upper bound in \eqref{interwinedTD}, the situation is much simpler.
 When $\Omega$ is either a ball $B$ or the union of two disjoint balls $B^\wedge, B^\vee$ of equal measure, the maximization problem \eqref{maxg} is achieved by the constant function $g\equiv 1$.
 This follows from \eqref{g.t} with